Nicola Wydenbach – Singing for Parkinson’s

 - 2 - Singing For Parkinson’s training

-This singing group is aimed at people living with Parkinson’s who are looking for ways to manage their condition and meet those who have also been affected by Parkinson’s.
-You may have lived with Parkinson’s for some time or have recently been diagnosed.
-You do not need any musical ability to join the group, all levels of experience are very welcome.
+This singing group was aimed at people living with Parkinson’s who were looking for ways to manage their condition and meet those who have also been affected by Parkinson’s.
+Participants may have lived with Parkinson’s for some time or have recently been diagnosed.
+They did not need any musical ability to join the group and all levels of experience were welcome.

-Led by trained Singing for Parkinson’s practitioner Nicola Wydenbach, this group is designed to improve the voice and help manage Parkinson’s whilst taking part in a fun and social activity.
-A typical session will begin with a vocal and physical warm up to practice breathing techniques before learning and singing some well-known songs.
+Led by trained Singing for Parkinson’s practitioner Nicola Wydenbach, this group was designed to improve the voice and help manage Parkinson’s whilst taking part in a free and fun social activity.
+A typical session began with a vocal and physical warm up to practice breathing techniques before learning and singing some well-known songs.